sherrymax/aps-examples/activiti-copy-attachments-from-child-to-parent-process/readme.md

-#### The project contains all the components required to copy attachments from child to parent process if Call Activity is used
+#### The project contains all the components required to copy attachments from child to parent process using Call Activity

 ### Use-Case / Requirement
 Build a process using Call Activity to copy attachments that are uploaded in a child process to its parent process.